dofusdude/dofusdude-js/docs/ConsumablesApi.md

 let apiInstance = new dofusdude.ConsumablesApi();
 let language = "language_example"; // String | a valid language code
-let game = dofus2; // String |
+let game = "dofus2"; // String |
-let query = Wholewrite; // String | case sensitive search query let opts = {
+let query = "Wholewrite"; // String | case sensitive search query let opts = {
-  'filterTypeName': Bread, // String | only results with the translated type name 'filterMinLevel': 1, // Number | only results which level is equal or above this value 'filterMaxLevel': 200, // Number | only results which level is equal or below this value 'limit': 8 // Number | maximum number of returned results
+  'filterTypeName': "Bread", // String | only results with the translated type name 'filterMinLevel': 1, // Number | only results which level is equal or above this value 'filterMaxLevel': 200, // Number | only results which level is equal or below this value 'limit': 8 // Number | maximum number of returned results